 System to remove filtered-out nodes/edges from the graph view.
 Optionally, if a portion of the graph has been disconnected from the main tree, the whole portion shall be removed too.

-Machine Learning/ AI Enhancement
+Machine Learning/ AI Enhancement – Dr Liu

 Detect Equivalent Data